imkeshav98/bobbibrown/README.md

 ## Limitations

-Somestimes site crash when we logout while visiting that cart page.
+Sometimes site crash when we logout while visiting that cart page.
 We are working on fix for that.